 Peanut oil and Canola oil (Refined)

 Canola oil and Peanut oil look like decent picks, as they both have pretty high smoke points (204C/400F and 227C/440F respectively).
-The problem is, they both have pretty long chain fatty acids in them.
+The problem is, they both have pretty long-chain fatty acids in them and are heavily refined.
 So, although not terrible for you, would still be near the bottom of my usable list of air fryer oils.

 What oil shouldn’t we use in an air fryer?